 Do bees like coreopsis?

 Yes, bees and other pollinators are attracted to coreopsis blooms throughout the summer months.

 Does coreopsis like full sun?

-Coreopsis flowers loved bright, sunny condition to truly thrive.
+Coreopsis flowers loved bright, sunny conditions to thrive truly.
 Almost aim to plant in an area that receives that maximum sunlight exposure throughout the day.